The French “passé composé” is a tricky tense, with plenty of weird French conjugation rules.

-Avoir is used when there’s a direct object (un complément d’objet direct = COD), which is a noun that completes the meaning of the verb without using a pronoun.
+Avoir is used when there’s a direct object (un complément d’objet direct = COD), which is a noun that completes the meaning of the verb without using a preposition.

-Il a entré la clé dans la serrure → “la clé” (the key) is a direct object, there’s no pronoun between “entré” and “la clé.”
+Il a entré la clé dans la serrure → “la clé” (the key) is a direct object, there’s no preposition between “entré” and “la clé.”
 So we use Avoir.

 “Il est entré la clé dans la serrure” with être instead of avoir is WRONG.

-Il est entré par la porte → There’s a pronoun (“par”) between “entré” and “la porte.”
+Il est entré par la porte → There’s a preposition (“par”) between “entré” and “la porte.”
 So, “la porte” is not a direct object!
 So, we use être.

 (See also the “rule of thumb” : “He”, the subject, is the one who physically entered somewhere.)

 Il est entré dans la serrure → With the same process as the last sentence, we can say this sentence is grammatically correct.
 However, it means “He entered the lock,” which has a weird meaning outside of context.
 Is “he” really small?
 Is it a giant lock?

 Usually in French, Être means “to be” and avoir means “to have.”